 National Center appropriations remain available until expended (i.e., "no-year" funding) and are used for program and agency operations.
-In addition to appropriations, the National Center collects fees, primarily from Federal agencies via reimbursable inter-agency agreements, to reimburse services provided for environmental collaboration and conflict resolution projects and trainings.
+In addition to appropriations, the National Center collects fees, primarily from Federal agencies via reimbursable interagency agreements, to reimburse services provided for environmental collaboration and conflict resolution projects and trainings.
+Such fees are deposited into the EDRF and are available until expended.
+Funds in the EDRF may also be invested and any interest revenues generated used for program and agency operations.